 “Sure, that could work.
-Ginny and I plan to get a Muggle apartment over in the Arcade Street area.
-We've promised to work with the yipi group and, like Ron says, we'll have a computer, keep the friends we've made, learn what it's like to live like Muggles.
+Ginny and I plan to get a Muggle flat over in the Arcade Street area.
+We've promised to work with the yipi group and, like Ron says, we'll have a computer, keep the friends we've made, learn how to live like Muggles.
 Once we're settled in we can make more definite plans.”

 Kingley asked for confirmation, “So, you'll come in after you're settled and we can talk about getting started?”

 Kingsley took a letter from his jacket pocket, opened the envelope and removed two sheets of paper, “Now, we've this from your friend McKenzie.”